mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ### Arrays

-Arrays hold a sequence of values, a.k.a. elements.
+Arrays hold an ordered collection of values, a.k.a. elements.
 The values can be of any type, including other arrays to create multidimensional arrays.
-They have a fixed length and the length is part of their type.
+Arrays have a fixed length and the length is part of their type.
-Their indexes are zero-based.

 The syntax for declaring an array is `[length]type`.
+Placing the square brackets before the type was inspired by Algol 68.
 For example, `var rgb [3]int`.

-Placing the square brackets before the type was inspired by Algol 68.

 An array can be created with an "array literal".
 This uses curly braces to specify initial elements.